Nastel/tnt4j-stream-jmx/README.md

 * `sample-ms` - MBeans sampling rate in milliseconds
 * `init-delay-ms` - MBeans sampling initial delay in milliseconds.
 Optional, by default it is equal to `sample-ms` value

 Default sampling agent options value is: `*:*!!30000`

 ### TNT4J Source fields configuration

 Stream-JMS has couple additional features in comparison with basic `TNT4J` when building Source `RootFQN` value:

 1. Has two dedicated System properties `sjmx.serverAddress` and `sjmx.serverName` to resolve remotely sampled machine IP address and host name.
-To map those System properties values into source field put `$` symbol before System property name in source field definition.
+To map these System properties values into `source` field, put `$` symbol before System property name in `source` field definition.
 In this case `tnt4j.properties` configuration would be like this:
     ```properties
     ; Remote machine Address
     ...